scarpent/ledgerbil/syntax/README.md

 and `.sublime-syntax` files.

-I've switched to using vscode as my main editor but am still maintaining the newer sublime syntax files, (At least for now.
-And I'm still using Sublime Text for building/testing.)
+I've switched to using vscode as my main editor but am still maintaining the newer sublime syntax files, at least for now.
+I'm still using Sublime Text for building/testing.

 The syntax definition files create scopes, and then it is up to your editor's theme to apply colors to those scopes.
 I use Monokai dark